 No Person shall be eligible to become or remain a Director of the Cooperative who:

-- Is not a member and bona fide resident in the district from which he/she is nominated; or
+- Is not a member and full-time resident in the district from which he/she is nominated; or

 - Is or their spouse is, in the opinion of the board, employed by or holds a voting interest in an enterprise the board reasonably believes to be competing with the Cooperative in providing services to the Cooperative or members of the Cooperative.
 Notwithstanding the foregoing, the board may find that such interest is nominal and is of minimal impact on the Cooperative.
 In such case, the board may waive the conflict of interest.
 Further, a Director’s election to the Board of Directors of the Indiana Electric Cooperatives or to Wabash Valley Power Association, Inc. does not make such Director ineligible and does not constitute any conflict of interest.